torchikov/sf_ds/project_0/README.md

 **Competion conditions:**

 - A computer think of a number from 1 to 100 and we need to guess it.
 Guess means write a programm which guess the number.
-- Algorithm takes into aacount if a rundom number greater than or less than the needed number
+- Algorithm takes into account if a rundom number greater than or less than the needed number

 **Quality metric:**